35 Famous Russian Sayings, Quotes and Proverbs

 3. Не хочу учиться, а хочу жениться!

-English meaning: I don’t want to study, I want to marry!
+Literal translation: I don’t want to study, I want to marry!

 This proverb is used to make fun of someone who fails to plan appropriately and is often used by school teachers as a means of scolding lazy pupils.